supercamel/SpinoDB/README.md

         }));

 append() will also accept a Javascript object, however it is about 15% faster to call JSON.stringify() on the object to convert it to a string.
 Note that append is quite slow because it requires memory allocation and the JSON object must be reparsed into the internal DOM structure.
 This is a target for future optimisation, however at present SpinoDB can append approximately 150k simple documents per second.

+append() returns the ID string of the newly created document.

 **Find Queries**